Bluepanda93/Connect-Four-Game-Javascript/README.md

 ![Connect Four](https://raw.githubusercontent.com/Acamol/connect-four/screenshot/screenshot1.gif)

+## Getting Started

+- Fork and Clone this repository
+- cd into the directory on you local machine
+- Open server 'welcome.html'
+- Find game logic in 'connectFour.js'
+- Find game data in 'index.html'
+- Find style for game page in 'connectFour.css

 ## The Game

 This beloved two player game has many different names and can be found being played in countries all over the world.
 Originaly played as a house hold board game, it can now be found on platforms of all kinds.
 The object of the game is simple, get four of the same colors in a row and win!
 Players alternate turn placing one of two color chips or pieces in a specific slot on the board and the first one to achieve four of their color in a row is the winner of the game.
 This is a game for all ages.